Château de Chambord: French Revolution and modern history

 In 1792, the Revolutionary government ordered the sale of the furnishings; the wall panellings were removed and even floors were taken up and sold for the value of their timber, and, according to M de la Saussaye, the panelled doors were burned to keep the rooms warm during the sales; the empty château was left abandoned until Napoleon Bonaparte gave it to his subordinate, Louis Alexandre Berthier.
 The château was subsequently purchased from his widow for the infant Duke of Bordeaux, Henry Charles (1820–1883) who took the title Count of Chambord.
-A brief attempt at restoration and occupation was made by his grandfather King Charles X (1824–1830) but in 1830 both were exiled.
+A brief attempt at restoration and occupation was made by his grandfather Charles X (1824–1830) but in 1830 both were exiled.
 In Outre-Mer: A Pilgrimage Beyond the Sea, published in the 1830s, Henry Wadsworth Longfellow remarked on the dilapidation that had set in: "all is mournful and deserted.
 The grass has overgrown the pavement of the courtyard, and the rude sculpture upon the walls is broken and defaced".
 During the Franco-Prussian War (1870–1871) the château was used as a field hospital.

 The final attempt to make use of the colossus came from the Count of Chambord, but after the Count died in 1883, the château was left to his sister's heirs, the titular Dukes of Parma, then resident in Austria-Hungary; firstly Robert, Duke of Parma, who died in 1907 and after him, Elias, Prince of Parma.
 Any attempts at restoration ended with the onset of World War I in 1914.
 The Château de Chambord was confiscated as enemy property in 1915, but the family of the duke of Parma sued to recover it, and that suit was not settled until 1932; restoration work was not begun until a few years after World War II ended in 1945.
 The Château and surrounding areas, some 5440 ha, have belonged to the French state since 1930.